simplegeo/java-simplegeo/README.md

 ## Disclaimer

-Version 2.0 of this client is non-backwards compatible.
-It was deemed that in order to better serve the community, the library needed a near complete rewrite to make it more conducive to asynchronous programming.
-Older versions of the client are still available by selecting a 1.x tag from the drop down.
+Version 3.0 of this client is non-backwards compatible.
+Older versions of the client are still available by selecting a 1.x or 2.x tag from the drop down.

-We hope you find this version of the client much more useful than the 1.0 release.

 ## Google App Engine